noctisynth/archons/README.md

 ## Inspiration

+- [citty](https://github.com/unjs/citty): An elegant CLI Builder created with nodejs, which inspired the API style of this project.

-- [clap-rs](https://github.com/clap-rs/clap-rs) A full featured, fast Command Line Argument Parser for Rust.
+- [clap-rs](https://github.com/clap-rs/clap-rs): A full featured, fast Command Line Argument Parser for Rust, which is the core command-line parser of this project.

-- [citty](https://github.com/unjs/citty) An elegant CLI Builder created with nodejs.
+- [indicatif](https://github.com/console-rs/indicatif): A command line progress reporting library for Rust, which is used to display progress bars in this project.

+- [inquire](https://github.com/mikaelmello/inquire): A Rust library for building interactive prompts, which is used to display prompts in this project.

 ## License